 Sanchita Rameka is the Company Secretary and Compliance Officer of our Company.
 She holds a bachelor's degree in commerce (with specialization in accounting and finance) from the University of Calcutta.
-She is an associate member of Institute of Company Secretaries of India.
+She is an associate member of Institute of Company Secretaries of India having membership no. A47633.
 She joined our Company as the Company Secretary on July 11, 2024 and was appointed as the Compliance Officer pursuant to a board resolution dated July 11, 2024.
 Since she joined our Company as the Company Secretary on July 11, 2024, she was not paid any remuneration in Fiscal 2024.
+Her monthly remuneration is Rs.0.35 Lakhs